 Chris Tomlin, one of only four contemporary Christian music artists to ever score a number one album on the Billboard 200, is coming to the Inn of the Mountain Gods on Saturday, Oct.
 8. Hailing from Grand Saline, Texas, Tomlin has released eight albums over his 23 year career, garnering two RIAA gold certifications, two platinum certifications and four top 200 albums, most notably 2013’s Burning Lights, which debuted at number one on the Billboard 200 thanks to singles like “Whom Shall I Fear [God of Angel Armies]” and “God’s Great Dance Floor.”.
 Tomlin’s other hit singles include 2004’s “How Great is Our God,” which peaked at number one on the Billboard Hot Christian Songs chart and “Our God,” which spent 10 weeks at the number one spot on the Hot Christian Songs chart in 2010.
 Tickets for Chris Tomlin go on sale July 2.

 About Inn of the Mountain Gods Inn of the Mountain Gods is New Mexico’s premier resort-casino destination situated high in the picturesque mountains of Mescalero, New Mexico.
-Just outside of Ruidoso, the Inn is set in the cool, tall pines of the Sacramento Mountains where visitors enjoy clean, crisp air, breathtaking scenery, exciting entertainment and the best casino action in the Southwest.
+Located on the Mescalero Apache Reservation near Ruidoso, the Inn is set in the cool, tall pines of the Sacramento Mountains where visitors enjoy clean, crisp air, breathtaking scenery, exciting entertainment and the best casino action in the Southwest.
 From the welcoming design of its 273 luxury rooms and suites, numerous dining options, and 38,000 square feet of action-packed gaming, Inn of the Mountain Gods has it all.
 Add to that a championship golf course named one of the top courses in the country by Golf Digest and Golf Week Magazine, and the country’s southernmost ski area, Ski Apache, offering the best warm-weather powder skiing in the world with 55 runs served by 11 lifts and New Mexico’s only eight-passenger Gondola, the Inn offers guests something for every season.